Expansion for the critical point of site percolation: the first three terms: Introduction

 which indeed differs from the expansion of $p_c^{\text{site}}$ in Theorem \ref{thm:expansion_of_p_c}.
 Again, more precise estimates are known by non-rigorous methods~\cite{GauRus78,MerMoo18}: \eqq{ p_c^{\text{bond}} = \sigma^{-1} + \frac 52 \sigma^{-3} + \frac{15}{2}\sigma^{-4} + 57\sigma^{-5}+ \frac{4855}{12}\sigma^{-6}+\cdots } for $\sigma={2d-1}$, which is equivalent to

 We remark that~\eqref{eq:intro:pc_bond_expansion} was proved in~\cite{HofSla06} also for the $d$-dimensional cube.
-More recently, an asymptotic expansion was also proven for the Hamming graph~\cite{FedHofHolHul19}.
+More recently, an asymptotic expansion was also proven for the Hamming graph~\cite{FedHofHolHul20}.

-\paragraph{Borel summability of the coefficients.} It appears that the methods devised in this paper allow to obtain an expansion as in Theorem \ref{thm:expansion_of_p_c} to all orders.
-Writing $s=\frac1{2d}$ and $\bar p_c(s)=p_c(d)$, this means that there is a real sequence $(\alpha_n)_{n\in\N}$ such that for any $M\in\N$,
+\paragraph{Borel summability of the coefficients.} Theorem \ref{thm:expansion_of_p_c} establishes an expansion to the third order, but it is plausible that even an expansion to \emph{all} orders for site percolation exist: writing $s=\frac1{2d}$ and $\bar p_c(s)=p_c(d)$, this means that there is a real sequence $(\alpha_n)_{n\in\N}$ such that for any $M\in\N$,

-This was proved for bond percolation by Hofstad and Slade~\cite{HofSla05} (additionally, it was proved that the coefficients $\alpha_n$ are rational).
-However, it is expected that the radius of convergence for this series expansion is zero (even though rigorous evidence is lacking), and this non-convergence is valid in greater generality for series expansions of critical thresholds of various statistical mechanical models.
-The reason is that the sequence of absolute values $|\alpha_1|,|\alpha_2|,|\alpha_3|,\dots$ grows very rapidly, cf.\ \eqref{eq:intro:expansion-phys2}, and therefore it is not possible to compute $\bar p_c(s)$ from the sequence $(\alpha_n)$.
+The corresponding statement for bond percolation was proved by Hofstad and Slade~\cite{HofSla05}.
+However, it is expected that the radius of convergence of the series $\sum\alpha_ns^n$ is zero (even though rigorous evidence is lacking), and this non-convergence is valid in greater generality for series expansions of critical thresholds of various statistical mechanical models.
+The reason is that the sequence of absolute values $|\alpha_1|,|\alpha_2|,|\alpha_3|,\dots$ grows very rapidly (with sign changes for higher $n$), and that therefore it is not possible to compute $\bar p_c(s)$ from the sequence $(\alpha_n)$.